maydoxx1/getanewlife/README.md

 # Get a New Life RE OPEN!
-# Viruss
+# Viruses
-# All Viruss Created in vbs soon will be c++ or c
+# This Virus wrote in c++ and it can be executeable check line 8
-# WARNING ALL VIRUSS WILL GET YOU BSOD AND CANT RECOVER ABLE BACK UP YOUR FILES OR USE VIRTUAL MACHINE....
+# WARNING ALL VIRUSES WILL GET YOU ENCYRPTED AND IT CANT RECOVERABLE BACK UP YOUR FILES OR USE VIRTUAL MACHINE....
-# THE OWNER NO RESPONS OF ANY DAMAGES ON YOUR WINDOWS.
+# THE OWNER NOT RESPONSIBLE OF ANY DAMAGES ON YOUR WINDOWS.
 # the password is maydoisbest
 :)
 # Windows That supported